-AMBAG Energy Watch supports the jurisdictions in participating in the Institute for Local Governments Beacon Awards.
+AMBAG Energy Watch supported the jurisdictions in participating in the Institute for Local Governments Beacon Awards.
 The Beacon Awards provide five categories to achieve results in reducing greenhouse gases, saving energy and adopting policies and programs that promote sustainability.
-This year, the City of Santa Cruz will be recognized with the full Beacon Award.
+In FY19-20, the City of Santa Cruz was recognized with the full Beacon Award.
 This means the City of Santa Cruz has earned Beacon Spotlight Awards in all five categories.
-Three jurisdictions will receive Beacon Spotlight Award for community-wide greenhouse gas reductions.
-Eight jurisdictions will receive Beacon Spotlight Award for agency electricity usage reductions.
-One jurisdiction will receive a Beacon Spotlight Award for greenhouse gas reductions at their facilities.
-Four jurisdictions will receive Beacon Spotlight Award for sustainability best practices.
+The City of Pacific Grove was recognized with two spotlight beacon awards for reducing electricity and natural gas usage at city facilities through energy efficiency projects.
+The County of San Benito was also recognized with a spotlight award for reducing electricity use at county facilities through energy efficiency projects.